HewlettPackard/nvthreads/apps/kmeans/Readme.txt

 -- 1. Intro --------------------------------------------------------------------------------------------

 Run Make to build the datagenerator ('datagen') and the (multithreaded) kmeans: 'kmeans-mt-pt' for the pthreads-library, 'kmeans-mt-dt' for dthreads.
 Make sure that you built dthreads first!
-The libdthreads.so should be located in the directory (TBD).
+The libdthread.so should be located in the directory third-parties/dthreads/lib, which is guaranteed if you execute Make in the dthreads/src-directory.

 To get information about the usage of datagen and kmeans-mt-(pt/dt) run them without parameters.